raul23/ebook-classifier-training/README.rst

 `:information_source:` ``RidgeClassifier`` is doing a very good job even with its default parameters.

 - ``RidgeClassifier`` struggles a lot with classifying *data structures* ebooks, confusing three of them as *algorithms* documents.
   On the other hand, it does perfectly in classifying ebooks about *algorithms*, getting all eight of them.
 The subject of *data stuctures* has a more specific vocabulary than *algorithms* and this might explain why it makes this misclassification with *data structures* ebooks only and not the opposite.
 - *Artificial intelligence* is another category that ``RidgeClassifier`` has difficulties in classifying.
-It confuses books about *AI* for documents expressly about *artificial neural networks* (no surprise), *compiler*, and *computer security*.
+It confuses ebooks about *AI* for documents expressly about *artificial neural networks* (no surprise), *compiler*, and *computer security*.
 I am curious about investigating why it made the latter two misclassifications.
-- *Machine learning* really is a category that ``RidgeClassifier`` does a great job with getting 15 ebooks correctly over 16.
+- *Machine learning* really is a category that ``RidgeClassifier`` does a great job with getting 15 ebooks correctly over a total of 16 documents.
-- Not enough documents about *database* but it got all three correctly.
+- Not enough ebooks about *database* but it got all three correctly.

 |